rng70/rng70/README.md

 ---

-Hey, I’m Tanin and I’m 3rd year CS undergrade at Bangladesh University of Engineering and Technology(**BUET**).
-Normally I break things for making things secured and also I write code for the web.
-Currently I am focusing on open source and looking to more collaboration on **OpenSource**, Now I am learning **Advanced Data Structures and Algorithms**, **Natural Language Processing**, **Forensic**, and how to use **Remnote** efficiently.
+Hey, I’m Tanin.
+I’m 3rd year CS undergrade at Bangladesh University of Engineering and Technology(**BUET**).
+I am an ethical hacker and also web app pentester, machine learning ethusiast.
+I love CTF and to develop web app using Gatsby and NextJS. </br></br>
+As a hacker and pentester, normally I break things for making things secured and also I write code for the web. </br>
+Currently I am focusing on open source and looking to more collaboration on **OpenSource**. </br></br>
+Now I am learning **Advanced Data Structures and Algorithms**, **Natural Language Processing**, **Forensic**, and how to use **Remnote** efficiently.

 ## Connect with me